-A good massage table should last your entire career.
+A quality table should last your entire career.
 It may look like a lot of money right now, but when you think about that spread over the years and hundreds of sessions, it seems much more reasonable.

 How to choose a massage table.

-There are several factors that you need to consider when shopping for a massage table.
+There are several factors that you need to consider when shopping.
 Let me break down the most important of them here for you.

 Purpose of the table.